cmusphinx/cmusphinx.github.io/wiki/tutoriallm.md

 Language model can be stored and loaded in three different format - text [ARPA](sphinx4/standardgrammarformats) format, binary format BIN and binary DMP format.
 ARPA format takes more space but it is possible to edit it.
-ARPA files have ''.lm` extension.
+ARPA files have `.lm` extension.
 Binary format takes significantly less space and faster  to load.
 Binary files have `.lm.bin` extension.
 It is also possible to  convert between formats.
 DMP format is obsolete and not recommended.